wandgibaut/wandgibaut.github.io/_posts/2021-06-20-extrator-de-opiniao-sobre-vagas-em-empresas-parte-1.md

 Abaixo, um exemplo de saída ao se utilizar a palavra 'food' nas avaliações do primeiro restaurante do banco de dados e a nota média do restaurante:

-1:'The beers are great - best in the city in my opinion, food is excellent and the service is great!'
+**1:** 'The beers are great - best in the city in my opinion, food is excellent and the service is great!'

-2: 'But per my travel experiences: compared to other brew pubs (in general), the food here is better than what I usually find in a brew pub; the price, relative to food value/quality, is better than I find in brew pubs (in general); and the price for a meal is very fair compared to most San Francisco dining establishments of this caliber.'
+**2:** 'But per my travel experiences: compared to other brew pubs (in general), the food here is better than what I usually find in a brew pub; the price, relative to food value/quality, is better than I find in brew pubs (in general); and the price for a meal is very fair compared to most San Francisco dining establishments of this caliber.'

-4.0
+**4.0**

 Pode-se notar que o Extrator funciona bem o suficiente pra capturarmos uma opinião representativa, quando comparamos revisão e notas.